Saptarshi07/social-rewarding/README.md

-# social-rewarding
+## social rewarding

+### Content:

-For the manuscript "Reputation effects facilitate the joint evolution of cooperation and social rewarding"
+For the manuscript "Reputation effects drive the joint evolution of cooperation and social rewarding"

 The repository contains the python scripts for generating the results from the model in the manuscript and contains data for the figures